Ragin' Cajun Country

 The tour continues through historic Acadian settlements where you can sample a wide range of culinary delights, historic sites, and local music.
-On the first riding day, we’ll pedal to the Acadian Cultural Center and the famous Festivals Acadiens et Créoles in Lafayette.
 We will conclude our adventure with an authentic Cajun barn dance.

 Don’t miss this chance to “live deep” by pedaling through the Deep South!